programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

           "cynics again")
 ```

 After running this, type `text` in the console and hit enter.
-R will print out
+R will print
-the paragraph of text verbatim.
+out the paragraph of text verbatim because `text' now stores the document
+inside it

 As a first step in processing this text, we will use the `tokenize_words` function
 from the **tokenizers** package to split the text into individual words.
 The second
-line  will print out the results to your R console window:
+line  will print out the results to your R console window, giving both the tokenized
+output as well as a counter showing the position of each token in the left hand
+margin:

 ```{r}
 words <- tokenize_words(text)